 The officers stepped back, their eyes wide.
 "Okay, you seem to have things under control.
 We're gonna get going now."
 They didn't bother to wait for him to answer.
 Turning, they ran back to their car and sped away.

-Shaking his head in disappointment, the crimefighter returned his attention to the child.
+Shaking his head, the crimefighter returned his attention to the child.
 "What's your name?" he asked, try to keep his voice level.
 He switched to his normal voice, so as not to scare her.
 It didn't matter, she remained silent.
 Thinking for a moment, he repeated the question in Spanish, German, French, Arabic, and Japanese.
 The child still did not respond.

 Perplexed and afraid to touch her again, he stood and pulled out his phone.
 It wasn't often he was at a total loss.
 However, there was one person he hoped would know what to do.